seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 So, get you gone.
 If this penetrate, I will
 consider your music the better: if it do not, it is
 a vice in her ears, which horse-hairs and
-calves’-guts, nor the voice of unpaved eunuch to
+calves'-guts, nor the voice of unpaved eunuch to
 boot, can never amend.

 *Exeunt Musicians*

-If she be up, I’ll speak with her; if not,
+If she be up, I'll speak with her; if not,
 Let her lie still and dream.

 *Knocks*